-The following are inspiring pre-wedding photoshoot and engagement photo ideas that work with any clients.
+The following are inspiring pre-wedding photoshoots and engagement photo ideas that work with any client.
 Add your own creative photographer spin, and don’t forget to have fun!
 Your clients will thank you for making them look amazing.

 Best Traditional Couple Poses

 Getting a couple to hold hands is one of the best starter poses for clients who are a bit nervous in front of the camera.
 The couple can stroll along with their hands clasped, adopt a standstill pose with their fingers intertwined, or evolve their handhold into a fun little twirl!